mikke89/RmlUiDoc/pages/lua_manual/getting_started.md

 1. Download and build the Lua 5.x library, or install it with your package manager.

 2. Build RmlUi with the Lua plugin enabled.
 See [Building with CMake](../cpp_manual/building_with_cmake.html) in the C++ manual for details.
-    - Enable the option `BUILD_LUA_BINDINGS` during the CMake configuration.
+    - Enable the option `RMLUI_LUA_BINDINGS` during the CMake configuration.
 	- You may also need to guide CMake to find the Lua libraries by providing `LUA_DIR` set to the Lua directory.
-	- We encourage you to also enable the samples, `BUILD_SAMPLES` options, and try to build the `luainvaders` sample application to test that everything is working.
+	- We encourage you to also enable the samples by enabling the `RMLUI_SAMPLES` option, and try to build the `rmlui_sample_luainvaders` target to test that everything is working.

-3. Within your application, setup and initialize RmlUi as you normally would, see [integrating RmlUi](../cpp_manual/integrating.html) in the C++ manual.
+3. Link with the `rmlui_lua` library or the `RmlUi::Lua` CMake imported target, the same way you link to the core RmlUi library.

-4. Link with the `RmlLua` library just as you would link to `RmlCore`.
+4. Within your application, setup and initialize RmlUi as you normally would, see [integrating RmlUi](../cpp_manual/integrating.html) in the C++ manual.

 5. Include the Lua plugin headers in your C++ source files: `#include <RmlUi/Lua.h>`.